evanx/redex/test/case/webServer/README.md

 ### RegExp router for URL paths

-We forward the request to a `regexRouter.paths` for our web server:
+We forward the request to a `router.regex.paths` for our web server:
 ```yaml
 description: Route HTTP messages
 rules: